 Deviled egg pasta salad with macaroni.
 Light on the mayo and big on flavor, this dish is a hit at cookouts or summer gatherings!
-Great way to use leftover hard boiled eggs.
+Also a great way to use leftover hard boiled eggs.

 You can call this either egg salad macaroni or deviled egg pasta salad.
 Depends on how you mix it up.